3.1 Anti-Discrimination, Anti-Harassment, and Title IX Policy

-- If a student is unable to attend the hearing in person due to distance (such as students participating in online programs), the student may be offered the opportunity to participate via a phone conference.
+- If a student is unable to attend the hearing in person due to distance (such as students participating in online programs), the student may be offered the opportunity to participate via a phone conference or video call.

 - The hearing officer will render a decision on the matter generally within five (5) business days after the conclusion of the hearing.
 FERPA does not provide a process to be used to question substantive judgments which are correctly recorded.
 For example, the right to challenge does not allow a student to contest a grade in a course because the student believes a higher grade should have been assigned.